sTankPersonal/DDDMicroserviceTemplate/README.md

 Where to register and wire everything
 - Program.cs (Presentation):
   - Call builder.Services.Add{Service}Application() and builder.Services.Add{Service}Infrastructure() extension methods (create these extension methods inside Application/Infrastructure to centralize registrations).
-  - Call builder.Services.AddEventBus(configuration) — ensure this registers a concrete IEventBus.
+  - Call builder.Services.AddEventBus(configuration) â€” ensure this registers a concrete IEventBus.
   - Register event handlers (AddTransient<IIntegrationEventHandler<...>, ...>) and any domain services.

 Typical checklist for adding a new service